-However, I love how clean and the sharp the first image is.
-Furthermore the river has caught way more moonlight in that 15 minute exposure than it did in the second image (15s exposure).
-Which brings a lot more overall contrast and balance to the image.
+However, I love how clean and sharp the first image is.
+Furthermore the river has caught way more moonlight in that 15 minute exposure than it did in the second image (15s exposure), which brings a lot more overall contrast and balance to the image.

 And as much as I dislike the amount of grain in the second image, it's probably thanks to that noise that the sky looks as colorful and filled with stars as it does.